mithrandie/csvq/docs/_posts/2006-01-02-string-functions.md

 : [string]({{ '/reference/value.html#string' | relative_url }})

-Returns a string formatted in json object.
+Returns a string formatted in JSON.

 If no arguments are passed, then the object include all fields in the view.